 COVID-19 Case Counts

 The Orange County Health Care Agency reports city-related data for COVID-19 cases daily.
 The information, along with other test figures, are available on their website.

 Because transmission is occurring throughout Orange County, it is important for all residents to continue practicing social-distancing, as directed by the Governor and the Orange County Health Officer, regardless of case count in a particular city.
 Doing so will help to reduce the spread of infection, ease the burden on our hospital and healthcare system, and protect those most vulnerable in our county.

 The State has released a new "Blueprint for a Safer Economy" to re-open businesses.
-Visit the website to see which businesses sectors are able to re-open in certain Counties.
+Visit the website to see which business sectors are able to re-open in certain Counties.

 Orange County Moves to Orange Tier on Wednesday, March 31: Today the California Department of Public Health (CDPH) announced that effective Wednesday, March 31, Orange County will move into the Orange Tier of the State’s Blueprint for a Safer Economy after having successfully achieved Orange Tier metrics for two weeks.